How to Spend 5 Days in Puerto Rico

 Live Plena at La Esquina Watusi

 We arrived in San Juan in the early evening.
-After picking up our rental car, making a CVS run for last-minute items, and checking-in and freshening up at our condo, we headed to La Esquina Watusi in Santurce.
+After picking up our rental car, making a CVS run for last-minute items, and checking in and freshening up at our condo, we headed to La Esquina Watusi in Santurce.
 La Esquina Watusi is a corner bar and a local favorite.
-Every Thursday they have live plena that starts at 9pm.
-Plena is a genre of music that originated in Puerto Rico and is a fusion of African, Spanish, and Caribbean culture.
-Music is at the heart of Puerto Rico and there are plenty of opportunities to catch a live performance.
+Every Thursday they have a live plena that starts at 9 pm.
+Plena is a genre of music that originated in Puerto Rico and is a fusion of African, Spanish, and Caribbean cultures.
+Music is at the heart of Puerto Rico, and there are plenty of opportunities to see live performances.

 Here’s a little taste of plena:

-We also had the best time soaking up the cozy vibes, exploring stunning street art, and going bar hopping in Santurce.
+We also had the best time soaking up the cozy vibes, exploring stunning street art, and bar-hopping in Santurce.

 Pro-tip: For daily things to do in Puerto Rico, follow @dimelomio on Instagram.